Franz Langoth: Under the Nazis

 Langoth was a strong supporter of the Anschluss and he argued that "the election on 10 April 1938 in Austria had been an example of a true, democratic plebiscite and would be recorded as a pure and clean vote in future history".
-Following the Anschluss Langoth became head of the Nationalsozialistische Volkswohlfahrt for Austria and the Upper Danube.
-He also served as a judge in the Volksgerichtshof where he passed 41 death sentences and obtained the rank of Brigadeführer in the Schutzstaffel.
-Towards the end of the Second World War he also served as Mayor of Linz and as the Allies advanced Langoth sought out the Austrian resistance and negotiated with them the transfer of Linz to their administration.
+At the 10 April 1938 parliamentary election, he was elected to the Reichstag as a deputy from Ostmark and retained this seat until the fall of the Nazi regime.
+Langoth became head of the Nationalsozialistische Volkswohlfahrt for Austria and the upper Danube area.
+He also served as a judge in the Volksgerichtshof where he passed 41 death sentences.
+He also obtained the rank of SS-Brigadeführer.
+Towards the end of the Second World War he also served as Mayor of Linz and, as the Allies advanced, Langoth sought out the Austrian resistance and negotiated with them the transfer of Linz to their administration.

 Post-war activities

 Langoth was arrested by the United States forces and interned at Glasenbach until 1947, although he surprisingly faced no charges under the denazification process and was amnestied by the Austrian government in 1950.
 He became an advisor to the founders of the Federation of Independents and was an honorary member of the party.
 His 1951 autobiography Kampf um Österreich was characterised by its continuing support for Nazism.